almin/almin/docs/TutorialTodoApp.md

 ## Story

-We'll implement following work flow and see it.
+We'll implement the following work flow and see it.

 1. Add Todo item
 2. Toggle Todo item's status
 3. ...
 Loop 1,2
-4. Filter Todo list and show only non-completed todo items.
+4. Filter Todo list and show only non-completed Todo items.

 ## Previous knowledge